-- Create the page, query, and collection assets that implement the functionality of your online site. - If you are using CS-Engage, create the visitor data assets, sample segments, recommendations, and sample promotions. - Create template assets (and code template elements) for all of your asset types. - If you are using the InSite Editor feature, add code to the templates that invokes it. - Code the CSElements that implement underlying functionality (that do not display assets). - If you are developing a commerce site, code pages that implement the CS-Direct Advantage shopping cart. - If you are using CS-Engage, code pages that collect visitor data. - If you are using Analysis Connector, code pages that capture visitor events. - Test everything-most likely you will perform both usability and market testing for your online site.
+- Create the page, query, and collection assets that implement the functionality of your online site. - If you are using Engage, create the visitor data assets, sample segments, recommendations, and sample promotions. - Create Template assets (and code template elements) for all of your asset types. - If you are using the InSite Editor feature, add code to the templates that invokes it. - Code the CSElements that implement underlying functionality (that do not display assets). - If you are developing a commerce site, code pages that implement the CS-Direct Advantage shopping cart. - If you are using Engage, code pages that collect visitor data. - Test everything-most likely you will perform both usability and market testing for your online site.

-Refer to Section 4, "Site Development," and Chapter 3, "Programming with CSEE" as you build your online site.
+Refer to Section 4, "Site Development," and Chapter 4, "Programming with Content Server" as you build your online site.